dward2/BME547/Assignments/final_image_processor.md

 this to
 your areas of interest.
-If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Thursday, April 8, 2021 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
+If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Tuesday, November 9, 2021 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
 Be sure to include motivations, technologies, functional specifications, and anticipated deliverables.